heroku/force.js/README.md

 ### Authorization Code Flow

-To perform an authorization code flow, first redirect users to the Authorization URI at Salesforce. **nforce** provides a helper function to build this url for you.
+To perform an authorization code flow, first redirect users to the Authorization URI at Salesforce. **force** provides a helper function to build this url for you.

 ```js
 org.getAuthUri()